Welcome to the SIIB Lab at Wesleyan University!

 - Within-Group Variation in Appearance

 Rather than treating groups as homogeneous entities that have similar outcomes, my secondary line of research highlights how differences between members of the same group affect their life experiences.
 We study how variation in physical appearance shapes perceptions of minorities, their group identification and stereotyping.
-Specifically, I examine consequences of the degree to which racial or ethnic minorities look like prototypical group members.
+Specifically, we examine consequences of the degree to which racial or ethnic minorities look like prototypical group members.